RamenVentures/Operating-Manual/README.md

 We're rational optimists who believe that technology creates abundance and makes the world a better place.

 ### Our Mission
-To help founders who are building moonshot solutions to important problems in every way we can.
+To help great founders who are just starting up successfully solve important problems.

 ### Our Strategy
-The World needs more founders working on Moonshot solutions to important problems that affect millions or billions of people.
+The World needs more founders solving important problems that affect millions or billions of people.

-These Moonshot companies are the ones who need the most support, especially when they're just starting up.
-They need investors who:
+These ambitious startups seem very risky when they're just starting up.
+They need angel investors, especially in Canada, who encourage them to:
-- Encourage them to pursue an important Mission and Moonshot Vision.
+- Pursue an important problem
+- Create a bold, ambitious vision
+- Be friends - open, honest, empathetic, and understanding
-- Recognize failure as part of pursing greatness, and value it as an opportunity to learn.
+- Embrace failure as part of pursing greatness
-- Bring diverse backgrounds, perspectives, and ways of thinking.
-- Focus on asking the right questions, not just getting answers.

-But there's not enough support for scary ambitious startups, especially in Canada.
-We need more angels, especially those with experience building world-class companies, to help them.

-We fill this gap.
+**We fill this gap.**

-We invest in founders working on Moonshots when they're Pre-Product/Market Fit, then help them get to Product/Market Fit (while staying ambitious).
+We make angel investments in great founders who have found an important problem to solve.
+Then, we help set an ambitious vision and successfully create it.

 ## Our Investment Thesis
-We believe that every startup is made up of three main pieces:
-- A Market (a Problem and Users)
-- A Product (a Unique Value Proposition and Solution)
-- A Team

-First, we look for companies working on a huge, important, and valuable Problem for Users who desperately need it solved.
+First, we look for a startup who has identified a group of Users with a important, painful, and valuable Problem.
 We call this having an "**Important Mission**."

-Next, we look for companies trying to solve the Problem in a way that's 10x, not 10%, better than today.
-We call this having a "**Moonshot Vision**."
+Next, look for founders willing to create an ambitious solution that's first, best, or unique.
+We call this having a "**Bold Vision**."

-Finally, we look for a team that's irrationally passionate about this Important Mission, has the ambition to pursue a Moonshot Vision, and the aptitude to execute on it.
+Finally, we look for a team with the passion, guts, and ability to actually create it.
 We call this having the "**Right Team**".

 ## Our Investment Process
-We strive to be known as the most founder-friendly investors in Canada.
-To that end, we:
-- Make investment decisions quickly.
-- Invest $50,000 CAD on your existing terms.

-Our investment process has four steps and is designed to uncover companies that fit [our thesis](#our-investment-thesis):
+Our investment process is designed to find companies that fit our thesis while being _extremely_ founder-friendly - fast, honest, and transparent.
+It has five steps:

+---

 ### Screening
-Our first step is to quickly filter all of the opportunities we see.

-#### Our Screening Goal
+#### Goal

-To decide if your company might fit our Thesis and we should learn more.
+To quickly understand what a startup does and whether they might fit our thesis.

-#### Our Screening Questions
+#### Questions
-1. Who are the founders and do they have the "3 Ds" (Design, Development, and Distribution)?
+1. Who are the founders?
+Do they have the "3 Ds (Design, Development, and Distribution)"?
 2. What user niche are they trying to solve a problem for?
 3. What problem are they solving for them?
 4. Could this problem be extremely: